enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/block.md

 <|trick@trickster:templates|trick-id=trickster:check_block|>

-Returns the block type at the given position.
+Returns the type of the block at the given position.

 ;;;;;